pe-ia/applied-statistics-2024/README.md

 ## Contents

 - `main.tex`: LaTeX source file for the compendium.
+- `r/`: Directory containing R code.
-- `plots/`: Directory containing R plots
+- `plots/`: Directory containing R plots.

 ## How to Use